microsoft/fhir-link/README.md

 Customer Insights (D365) unifies disparate records into a single dataset that provides a unified view of that data.

 ## Solution
-Our solution queries FHIR for patients record using Azure API for FHIR that have been modified (get patients with Link attribute)
-Azure function takes all the modified records, writes it to a template CSV file and uploads it to Customer Insights.
+Our solution queries FHIR for modified patients record using Azure API for FHIR. (get patients with Link attribute) Azure function takes all the modified records, writes it to a template CSV file and uploads it to Customer Insights.
 Customer insights can process the csv file template and update the patient records correctly.